What to expect on your visit to Fountains Abbey

 Studley Deer-Park and Studley car park

 You can't book to visit just the deer-park and parking is first-come-first-served.
 Weekends, school holidays and sunny days can be quite busy.
 If there's no available parking, unfortunately you'll be turned away.
 If you've booked a ticket to visit the Abbey and Water Garden and the Studley car park is full, you will be redirected to the visitor centre car park.

 Please don't park in the local village as it causes difficulties for the residents and can prevent access for emergency vehicles.

-The car park is usually open from 6am to 6pm, all week during the winter months and is pay-and-display.
+The car park is usually open from 6am to 6pm and is pay-and-display.
 There's a ‘paybyphone’ app available to use which we advise you to download before your visit as we don't have strong internet reception on site.

 Download the app here